donfuge/document_analyzer/README.md

 ## Instructions

 Mostly follow the readme in Karpathy's repo.
-I removed most functionalities related to serving a webpage and similarity search with SVM.
+I removed the functionalities related to serving a webpage and similarity search with SVM.

 ## What I found